joe8606/wayfair_product_price_tracker/README.md

 The demo showcases data analysis and visualization of the scraped Wayfair product data, including price distributions, star ratings, and historical price tracking.

+## Presentation

+**Project Slides**: `data wrangling presentation group 1.pdf`

+This presentation provides a comprehensive overview of the project methodology, data collection process, analysis techniques, and key findings from the Wayfair price tracking system.

 ## Overview

 This project automatically tracks price changes for Wayfair products by scraping product listings and monitoring price updates over time.
 It uses GitHub Actions for automated execution and stores historical data in CSV format.